Five SEC Whistleblower Defense Strategies

 Resolving the allegations made against your business is the obvious goal – however, you need to be careful of certain “traps” that can surround potential resolutions.
 Sometimes in order to make the allegations go away, the SEC or the government will require you to admit civil or criminal liability or require you to relinquish certain professional licenses you have.
 Do not attempt to negotiate a resolution on your own.
 An experienced attorney will be aware of potential ramifications that accompany resolution agreements and is in a better position to negotiate a solution that protects your personal, business and financial interests.

 About Oberheiden P.C.

 Oberheiden P.C. defends companies and business owners across the country against allegations of fraud and misconduct.
+We also handle federal whistleblower and prospective whistleblower cases.
 With many of our affiliated attorneys coming from senior Department of Justice and FBI and IRS positions, we have handled thousands of federal investigations.
 Contact us today.

 Click image for full size.